 These are the broad brushstrokes of the life experience that colours the context in which I hold, practise and teach Usui Shiki Ryoho (Reiki).
 These experiences, and the processes I observed in my self and others from the practice are my motivation to continue the practice, and the catalyst for making available opportunities for people who have already taken Reiki and who wish to reconnect with the practice or deepen their awareness of what they had received in the practice.

 Everywhere I look in life I am confronted with the paradox of life, its includible beauty and richness almost beyond belief, and on the other hand there is the way human beings are living life with little hope and in suffering.
 I am unable to change that, but there is a place where I am able to have an effect.
 The place that I can change is in me, and in my response to what I experience in the world here, right now.
 The way I am being impacts on the people and the world about me.
 It's not magic, it's just how it is for me.

 I also hold the possibility for others to choose to learn the Reiki practice.
 The practice has a purpose; it holds the pathway into an ever deepening knowing and experience of who we really are, the possibility of entering into a place for the heart to deepen in its own knowing, and in its own truth.
 This feels like a good and life-affirming thing to do ...perhaps the only thing really worth doing.

 And life goes on.
-A serious illness and the end of my married relationship are receding into the past.
-A life with a new partner, who is also a Reiki master and my workshop co-facilitator, is where I am in this moment.
+The end of a marital relationship and its adjustments afterward are receding into the past.
+A life with a new partner, who is also a Reiki master, is where I am in this moment.
+I offer Reiki classes in Cairns and the Atherton Tablelands, and have a therapy stall offering Reiki and Pulsing at the Kuranda original markets on weekdays.
 Life remains good, rich beyond measure.
 I continue to feel "fortunate".